You Are Here:

 ATMs

-Accessible ATM.
-An article by Access Isreal on Bank Leumi’s launch of an accessible ATM in Tel Aviv, Isreal in 2006
+Accessible ATM: an article by Access Israel on Bank Leumi’s launch of an accessible ATM in Tel Aviv, 2006

 Summary: Example of an ATM adapted for use by visually impaired and blind persons, people using one hand, people with postural problems, elderly people, people using wheelchairs and people with short stature.
 Blind people can use the ATM with a pair of earphones that can be borrowed at the bank branch along with a training kit on CD.